top of page

 Most hives however offer little in the way of ideal living conditions when compared with something like a natural tree cavity, which honey bees have evolved in over millions of years.

 The thin walls provide little or no insulation.
-The square box shape and large volumes associated with these hives make them very inefficient to keep warm, which in turn causes a whole heap of stress on the bees.
+The square box shape and large volumes associated with these hives make them very inefficient in keeping warm, which in turn causes a whole heap of stress on the bees.

 It’s a widely accepted fact that in winter bees form a tight cluster to keep warm, often vibrating their wings to generate much needed heat.
 This increases their metabolic rate considerably, which requires vast amounts of stores to replenish their lost energy.